Meiklejohn Stadium: Predecessors

-From at least 1875 through the first few games of 1895, the team staged its home games at Penn's multi-purpose athletic grounds, aka University Grounds.
+From at least 1875 through the first few games of 1895, the team staged its home games at Penn's multi-purpose athletic grounds, aka University Athletic Grounds.
 The field was on the block southeast of the 37th and Spruce intersection, a few blocks west of the eventual site of Franklin Field.
 That site is now occupied by dormitories and a quadrangle.
 When a fire destroyed the Philadelphia Phillies' home ballpark in August of 1894, the Phillies played some home games here.